How to celebrate Koh Samui new year's eve

-Whether you hope your Koh Samui New Year’s Eve is the highlight of your year – or it’s just another drink at midnight – below, I offer a few choices for making the evening whatever you’d like it to be.
+Whether you hope your Koh Samui New Year's Eve is the highlight of your year – or it's just another drink at midnight – learn how to make your night whatever you'd like it to be.

 Koh Samui New Year's Eve

 Peruse where to stay on Koh Samui and, ideally, make your choice the sooner the better – New Year's Eve is a really busy time of year on Samui.

 Where's best for Koh Samui on New Year's Eve?

 Looking for the best New Year’s Eve Party on Koh Samui?
 Whether you want to dress to the nines, glow in the dark, countdown barefoot… or dance on a blacklight dance floor beside the beach – below you'll find some great options to ring in 2023.
 They include something for everyone – couples, singles and families alike.
 Many events offer children’s pricing.

 Parties and where to stay

 SEEN Beach Club at Avani Chaweng Samui

 For a party: Avani Chaweng Samui Hotel & Beach Club.
 This brand new hotel welcomed Love Islanders (Millie and Lucinda) for its Halloween party – who will show up for New Year's Eve?
 Dress to impress, kids.

 - For a fancy party: SALA Samui Chaweng Beach Resort